- Chart

 Growth Trajectory and Initiatives

-Historical Growth: Dawson's growth has been closely tied to the oil and gas industry cycle.
-Periods of high oil prices have led to increased exploration activity and revenue growth, while downturns have resulted in revenue declines.
+Historical Growth: Dawson Geophysical Company's historical growth has been closely tied to the boom-and-bust cycles of the oil and gas industry.
+Periods of high commodity prices have typically seen increased demand for its services and subsequent revenue growth, while downturns have led to reduced activity and revenue.

 Summary